minip8/MARIE-machine-code-converter/README.md

 ---

+## MARIE breakdown
+[MARIE](https://marie.js.org) - Machine Architecture that is Really Intuitive and Easy - is essentially a simulator created to help developers learn how a basic CPU can work.

+Each MARIE program has source code that can be compiled into 16-bit machine code.

+The first 4 bits are dedicated to the **instruction**, which basically says "do this".
+The following 12 bits represents the memory address, which completes the previous statement, saying "do it to this place".

+The full instruction set can be found by going [here](https://marie.js.org), and clicking on `Instruction Set` in the top right corner.

+However, there is an important distinction we have to make.
+How does MARIE hold variables?

+Simply put, if MARIE executes the code directly, then it will interpret the value at the memory address to be an instruction.
+Otherwise, if it is simply fetching a value from another address, then MARIE will interpret all 16 bits as one number.

+Hopefully, the information above is enough to have a basic understanding of MARIE.

+## The goal
 What do we do if we are given the machine code of some MARIE program, and we need to convert it to MARIE source code?

 Using [this](main.ipynb), we can do exactly that!